Can You Buy a Car With a Credit Card?

 If you have a rewards card where the rewards outweigh any transaction fees, but you won’t be able to pay for the charge in full, consider charging only the down payment or a portion of the down payment to a credit card.
 This way, you’ll still get rewards points or cash back without having to worry about paying high interest rates on your unpaid credit card balance.

-Who Shouldn’t Purchase a Car With a Credit Card?
+Why You Shouldn’t Buy a Car With a Credit Card

 You might be tempted to purchase a car with a credit card if you can’t qualify for a traditional auto loan, but this could leave you with a substantial amount of debt if you can’t pay the credit card balance off quickly.
 Credit card interest rates tend to be substantial — 12% to 24% APR — which could leave you with thousands of dollars in interest to pay.